AllenSWDB/allenswdb.github.io/databook/physiology/ephys/dynamic-routing/dynamic-routing-background.md

 __a__, Reward contingencies for the auditory (A) and visual (V) contexts.
 Only the target of the currently rewarded modality yields reward. __b__, Nested timeline of a session (six alternating 10-minute blocks), a block (five rewarded target cue trials followed by pseudo-randomly interleaved stimuli), and a trial (quiescent period, stimulus, response window, ITI).
 :::

+### Questions to explore

+- Which brain regions have the most visual responsive neurons?

+- Which regions are more auditory responsive?

+- Do frontal cortical areas have sensory responses?​

+- How does spiking activity differ between Miss and Correct Reject trials (compute separately for visual and auditory stimuli)?

+- Do regular spiking neurons (putative excitatory) versus fast spiking neurons (putative inhibitory) have different activity during the task? ​

+- Do baseline spiking rates change between the spontaneous versus task epochs of the recording session?
+Does this vary across areas?​

+- How do ear and nose movements correlate with neural activity?​